hakeemsm/BehaviorCloning/README.md

 Overview
 ---
-This repository contains starting files for the Behavioral Cloning Project.
+This repository contains starting files for the Behavioral Cloning Project developed by Hakeem S Mohammad.

-In this project, you will use what you've learned about deep neural networks and convolutional neural networks to clone driving behavior.
-You will train, validate and test a model using Keras.
+This project applies techniques froms Deep neural networks and convolutional neural networks to clone driving behavior.
+It uses Keras to train,validate and test a model using Keras.
 The model will output a steering angle to an autonomous vehicle.

-We have provided a simulator where you can steer a car around a track for data collection.
-You'll use image data and steering angles to train a neural network and then use this model to drive the car autonomously around the track.
+The provided simulator is used to capture training data by steering data around a track.
+The trained model is then used to drive the car autonomously around the track.

-We also want you to create a detailed writeup of the project.
-Check out the [writeup template](https://github.com/udacity/CarND-Behavioral-Cloning-P3/blob/master/writeup_template.md) for this project and use it as a starting point for creating your own writeup.
-The writeup can be either a markdown file or a pdf document.

-To meet specifications, the project will require submitting five files:
+The project has these primary artifacts:
 * model.py (script used to create and train the model)
 * drive.py (script to drive the car - feel free to modify this file)
 * model.h5 (a trained Keras model)
-* a report writeup file (either markdown or pdf)
+* a report writeup file (writeup_template.md)
 * video.mp4 (a video recording of your vehicle driving autonomously around the track for at least one full lap)
+* driving log folder containing the data used to train and validate the model

 This README file describes how to output the video in the "Details About Files In This Directory" section.

-Creating a Great Writeup
----
-A great writeup should include the [rubric points](https://review.udacity.com/#!/rubrics/432/view) as well as your description of how you addressed each point.
-You should include a detailed description of the code used (with line-number references and code snippets where necessary), and links to other supporting documents or external references.
-You should include images in your writeup to demonstrate how your code works with examples.

-All that said, please be concise!
-We're not looking for you to write a book here, just a brief description of how you passed each rubric point, and references to the relevant code :).

-You're not required to use markdown for your writeup.
-If you use another method please just submit a pdf of your writeup.

 The Project
 ---